 Summer in the City

-If you attend select on-campus recruitment events hosted by the Graduate School (such as Fall Open House) or one of the graduate programs at WSU, your application fee will be waived if you submit an application while at the event.
-Only individuals applying while at the event will qualify for the fee waiver.
+8. Graduate School Events If you attend select on-campus recruitment events hosted by the Graduate School (such as Fall Open House) or one of the graduate programs at WSU, your application fee will be waived if you submit an application while at the event.
+Only individuals attending the event will qualify for the fee waiver.
 Please check with the department hosting the event beforehand to find out if the department is offering application fee waivers and if so, what the formal process is for qualifying during the event (each department is different).

 You must have a bachelor's degree from a regionally accredited institution in the United States or a comparable degree from an officially recognized institution outside the United States to apply for graduate admission.